Ultramagnetic MCs: History

 In 1993, the group released the album The Four Horsemen, which featured guest production and vocals by Godfather Don, who produced solo Kool Keith sessions in 1992.
 Some of those tracks appear on The Four Horsemen, and also on Cenobites.
 The former was the last official album the Ultramagnetic MC's released until their 2007 reunion.

 There were many semi-legitimate and compilation albums to follow, the most official of which was Next Plateau's The B-Sides Companion, which featured a new song, some unreleased 1989 songs recorded for a second Next Plateau LP and most of the group's classic singles, albeit in newly remixed form.
 Ced Gee and Moe Love both provided demos and unreleased songs spanning the group's entire career to Tuff City for a series of four albums which were released without Kool Keith's consent.
 A live album, Brooklyn To Brixton, was announced but abandoned.

-As a reaction to Ced and Moe's involvement in the Tuff City releases, Kool Keith and Tim Dog reunited on the album Big Time, released under the name Ultra in 1997.
+As a reaction to Ced and Moe's involvement in the Tuff City releases, Kool Keith and Tim Dog reunited on the album Big Time, released under the group name Ultra in 1997.
 Kool Keith went on to record many solo CDs, including several under aliases such as Dr. Octagon and Dr. Dooom.
 His abstract rhymes and syncopated, off-beat delivery influenced many rappers, including Pharoahe Monch from Organized Konfusion and Ghostface Killah of Wu-Tang Clan.

 In 2001, Ultramagnetic MCs released a single, "Make It Rain" / "Mix It Down".
 Two other songs, "Baby, I'm Mad" and "Who Am I?" were recorded at the same sessions, but remain officially unreleased.
 In 2004, the original versions of the Next Plateau singles were finally released on CD as bonus tracks on the remastered Critical Beatdown.
 In a 9 December 2005 interview on Houston's Late Nite Snax radio show, Kool Keith confirmed rumours that the Ultramagnetic MC's had reformed and recorded a new album.
 Founding Ultramagnetic MC's member Ced Gee has set up Factshen Records.
 A new Ultramagnetic MC's LP, Back to the Future—The Bronx Kings Are Back, was scheduled to be released in 2006 but was later named The Best Kept Secret and released in January 2007.
 Although the album's cover features the original line-up of Kool Keith, Ced Gee, Moe Love and TR Love, TR (along with Tim Dog) were absent.
 Instead, guest verses are provided by newcomers like Grafiq Malachi Sebek.
 However, Tim Dog and TR Love have each recently released songs featuring Ultramagnetic under their own names.
 The group also released a new song after the album's release called "We About Chix", the video can be seen on YouTube.

 The group performed live at the ATP I'll Be Your Mirror festival curated by ATP & Portishead in September 2011 in Asbury Park, New Jersey.